 - individuals employed or contracted by an essential business traveling into the state to conduct business activities

-- Beginning May 16, everyone is required to wear a face covering in public in the state of New Mexico.
+- Everyone is required to wear a face covering in public in the state of New Mexico.
 The only exceptions to wearing a face covering are eating, drinking, or medical requirements.

-- Beginning June 11, drive-in events may operate in accordance with COVID-Safe Practices
+- Drive-in events may operate in accordance with COVID-Safe Practices.

-- All events and gatherings of more than five people are prohibited and 6 feet of physical distance from others must be maintained
+- All events and gatherings of more than 5 people are prohibited and 6 feet of physical distance from others must be maintained.

 COVID-Safe New Practices at Hotels, Resorts & Lodging